0ersted/CSCI3320-Project/report.md

 #### 3.1.2 Naïve Bayes
 Here we choose **GaussionNB** classifier using Gaussian distribution to estimate the likelihood.
 The reason we choose it is that first we assume each feature holds Gaussian distribution.
 Also, we have some features in real value(continuous case).

+Our own Bayesian runs slower than the Bayesian in sklearn, the result and performance of our own Bayesian is generally the same as the Bayesian in sk-learn.

 Training time of Naive Bayes: 0.009907960891723633 secends Score of Naive Bayes: 0.12021113570577217
 Recall of Naive Bayes model horse_win prediction=  0.27586206896551724